Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 9b10623c15cd78a4e605500007142370bb2dc5d3847ba86ea2d1fd77e516719f     1        449999000000 lovelace + TxOutDatumNone

 ```

-So first we look at the UTxOs of user1 because we need one of those as input for my script.So we are back to the original distribution of funds, the 450 000 ADA and the almost 450 000 ADA split between two UTxOs.
+As you can see, we are back to the original distribution of funds; the 450,000 ADA and the 449,999 ADA split between two UTxOs.

 We now can call our script, and we must provide one of the two UTxOs as input.
-Let's take the first UTxO again.
+Let's take the first UTxO.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/register-and-delegate.sh 9b10623c15cd78a4e605500007142370bb2dc5d3847ba86ea2d1fd77e516719f#0